-UNDER CHAPTER 410, LAWS 1882, SECTIONS 350, 351, 352 and 353, and as amended by chapter 559, Laws 1887, as follows :
+UNDER CHAPTER 410, LAWS 1882, SECTIONS 350, 351, 352 and 353, and as amended by chapter 559, Laws 1887, as follows:

-UNDER CHAPTER 410, LAWS 1882, SECTIONS 350, 351, 352 and 353, and as amended by chapter 559, Laws 1887, as follows: "The commissioner of public works shall, from time to time, establish scales of rents for the supplying of water, which rents shall be collected in the manner now provided by law, and which shall be apportioned to different classes of buildings in said city in reference to their dimensions, values, exposure to fires, ordnary uses for dwellings, stores, shops, private stables and other common purposes, number of families or occupants, or modify, alter, amend and increase such scale from time to time, and extend it to other descriptions of buildings and establishments.
-All extra charges for water shall be deemed to be included in the regular rents, and shall become a charge and lien upon, the buildings upon which they are restectively imposed, and, if not paid, shall be returned as arrears to the clerk of arrears.
-Such regular rents, including the extra charges above mentioned, shall be collected from the owners or occu-pants of all such buildings respectively, which shall be sutated upon lots adjoining any street or avenue in said city in which the distributing water-pipes are or may be laid, and from which they can be supplied with water.
-Said rents, including the extra charges and lots, respectively, as herein provided, but no charge what-tever shall be determined only by the quantity of water-actually used as shown by said meters. \ \ \ \ \ \ \ \ \ \ The said commissioner of public works is hereby authorized to prescribe a penaly not such reasonable rules as he may, from time to time, prescribe for the prevention of the waster of unders, for permitting water to be wasted, and for any violation of such reasonable rules as he may, from time to time, prescribe for the prevention of the waster of water, such atters and be duelers for each offense, for permitting water to be wasted, and for any violation of such reasonable rules as he may, from time to time, prescribe for the prevention of the was
+"The commissioner of public works shall, from time to time, establish scales of rents for the supplying of water, which rents shall be collected in the manner now provided by law, and which shall be apportioned to different classes of buildings in said city in reference to their dimensions, values, exposure to fires, ordnary uses for dwellings, stores, shops, private stables and other common purposes, number of families or occupants, or consumption of water, as near as may be practicable, and modify, alter, amend and increase such scale from time to time, and extend it to other descriptions of buildings and establishments.
+All estra charges for water shall be deemed to be included in the regular vents, and shall become a charge and lien upon the buildings upon which they are respectively imposed, and, if not paid, shall be returned as arrears to the clerk of arrears.
+Such regular rents, including the extra charges above mentioned, shall be collected from the owners or occupants of all such buildings respectively, which shall be situated upon lots adjoining any street or avenue in said city in which the distributing water-pipes are or may be laid, and from which they can be supplied with water.
+Said rents, including the extra charges adoresaid, shall become a charge and lien upon such houses and lots, respectively, as herein provided, but no charge whatever shall be med against any building in which a water-meter may have been, or shall be placed as provided in this act.
+In all such cases the charge for water shall be determined only by the quantity of water, extending the sum of five dollars for each offense, for permitting water to be wasted, and for any violation of such reasonable rules as he may, from time to time, prescribe for the prevention of the waste of water; such fines shall be added to the regular water rents."